 Take a Captain Morgan Cruise around the Grand Harbour.
 Captain Morgan (no relation to the rum) have tons of cruises around Malta, from full-day cruises circling Malta to romantic sunset cruises to booze cruises on a catamaran.
 The Harbour Cruise is a great way to learn about Malta’s crazy history and costs €16 ($21).

 Visit St. John’s Co-Cathedral.
 Of all the crazy ostentatious churches in Malta, this is the craziest, most ostentatious church of them all.
 Tickets cost €6 ($8) and include an excellent audio guide.

 Make Malta Part of Your European Trip

 Malta may not be the most convenient place to fly to from North America — but if you pair it with another European destination or two, you can visit Malta easily and affordably.

 If you’re planning to spend two weeks in Europe, you could plan to visit three destinations, booking cheap flights between them.

 How about first Sevilla, then fly to Malta for a few days, then finish in Paris?
 Or you could start with a few days in London, fly to Malta, and check out Rome before flying home.
 Why not hit up Amsterdam, then Malta, then fly to Budapest?
-Or do what Mario and I did — we flew to Malta from Vienna, then flew on to Istanbul!
+Or do I did — we flew to Malta from Vienna, then flew on to Istanbul!

 All of these itineraries can be done with direct flights into and out of Malta, many of them on budget airlines.
 The possibilities are endless!
 Type “fly to Malta” into Google to see a full list of direct routes.